third-meow/ubiquitous-train/README.md

 # ubiquitous-train
-neural nets using keras in the persuit of education
+neural nets using keras in the pursuit of education